Weekly Review: High-Yield CEFs

 Source: CEFConnect.com, Wells Fargo Adv Inc Opp:(EAD)

-Above is the statistical comparison of the main index HYG and EAD for the last 200 days.
-As it is stated, the correlation between them is 0.80 points.
+Above is the statistical comparison of the main index HYG and HYT for the last 200 days.
+As it is stated, the correlation between them is 0.89 points.

-Today's second fund is AllianceBernstein Glb High Inc (AWF).
-This CEF does not have one of the highest returns, but has a relative statistical edge to be included in my review.

 Conclusion